frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/rigpl.md

 changes.
 The first thing he started was to establish a culture of systematising order data.
 He also enumerated the importance of making stock entry.
 It was a change for him and for the people who worked with him.
-There were lots of fights.
+There were lot of fights.
 It was a culture shock for people to work in an organised manner.

+#### Discovering ERPNext

 While making changes in his organisation, he was also looking for applications to run his business.
 He gathered that there was no standard application that